Giancarlo Stanton Player Props: Yankees vs. Marlins

 Giancarlo Stanton At The Plate

-- Stanton has had an RBI in 25 games this season (37.9%), including 12 multi-RBI outings (18.2%).
-He has also driven in three or more of his team's runs in five contests.
+- Stanton has driven home a run in 25 games this year (37.3%), including more than one RBI in 17.9% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.